-I am currently a private pay (otherwise known as "out of pocket") clinician and have a sliding scale between $80 to $125 per 50-minute therapy session.
+I am currently a private pay (otherwise known as "out of pocket") clinician and offer a range between $90 to $140 per 50-minute individual therapy session.
 We can discuss what works best for you.
 I do have a limited number of reduced-fee slots; please check with me for availability if this would be helpful for you.
 I accept cash, checks, and credit/debit cards.

 When are you available?

 I work Sunday, Monday, Wednesday, Thursday and Fridays.

 If you call and receive my voice mail, please do leave a message.
 My goal is to get back to you as soon as I can, at the very most within 24 hours of your call on business days.